ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The VPC subnet to assign the cluster.
 This value is required.
 To list available VPC subnets, run `ibmcloud ks subnets --provider vpc-classic`.</dd>

 <dt><code>--kube-version <em>MAJOR.MINOR.PATCH</em></code></dt>
 <dd>The Kubernetes version for the cluster master node.
 This value is optional.
-When the version is not specified, the cluster is created with the default of supported Kubernetes versions.
+When the version is not specified, the cluster is created with the default supported Kubernetes version.
 To see available versions, run <code>ibmcloud ks versions</code>.
 </dd>

 <dt><code>--flavor <em>FLAVOR</em></code></dt>